Canadian international assistance in Tanzania

-Canada's support is contributing to Tanzania's gains in social indicators in health and education and is contributing to the health and rights of women and children, including sexual, reproductive health and rights of adolescent girls.
+Canada's support is contributing to Tanzania's gains in social indicators in health and education and is contributing to the health and rights of women and children, including sexual and reproductive health of women and girls.

 We support efforts to strengthen the health system as a whole, as well as to increase access to skilled health workers, to increase the number of babies born in health facilities, to help prevent malaria and tuberculosis, and to reduce the HIV/AIDS’s effects on children and their families.